alexandergolob/alexander-golob/src/pages/project-categories/Engagements.md

       integration.
 The studio has worked with city governments on policy and implementation, non-profits embarking upon art initiative, and early stage start-ups looking for guidance.

-      Art provides benefits for sense of community, business, marketing, and health.
-Sometimes, it helps to have an artist to integrate that perspective into a community, business, or project.
     subcategory: Speaking
   - alt: c
     image: /assets/img-20190220-wa0005-1-.jpg